BruceEckel/PolymorphismUnbound/README.md

 ## Notes

+- Prefer single-level inheritance (implementing traits).
+Use composition for code reuse instead of multi-level inheritance.
 - Liskov because of static languages vs Smalltalk and Python
 - Duck typing in Python and C++ (Go with help from Jack)
 - No duck typing with erasure, unless you do it by hand